isabella232/data-workbench.en-1/help/home/c-inst-svr/c-gen-syst-admin/c-gen-syst-admin.md

 ---
 description: Adobe recommends that you administer and monitor on a regular basis the general health of each server on which an Adobe software product is installed.
-seo-description: Adobe recommends that you administer and monitor on a regular basis the general health of each server on which an Adobe software product is installed.
-seo-title: General Systems Administration
 solution: Insight
 title: General Systems Administration
 uuid: 36f87f65-3791-41fd-a4fb-b94f7fa32fac